KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 It was only when Facebook, Upworthy's main source of traffic, changed its algorithms, that Upworthy's traffic dramatically fell.

+in such a short amount of time, achieve growth that surpassed that of Buzzfeed, Huffington Post, and Business Insider?

 a website with something of a mission for social justice, sharing content intended to be uplifting.

 Though Upworthy is not affiliated with a church, and has probably not set out to compete with churches, some of Upworthy's content is the type of content that would be of interest to church-goers.